 Modern techniques often use four implants and a fixed bridge.
 This procedure has come to be called All-On-4, or sometimes AO4, and has gained widespread use as a standard for replacing a full arch of teeth.

-All-On-4 dental implants cost
+All-On-4 dental implants cost near you

 In the United States, the average cost for Ao4 full mouth implants is reported to be $59,000.
 This includes the restoration of both the maxillary (upper) and mandibular (lower) jaws with permanent teeth.
 This price can vary greatly, however, and what you get as your final restoration may also vary.